johntellsall/fast-web-minimal-django/DOCS.md

 ## Benefits of a Minimal Application

 I'm a fan of feedback loops -- I'm writing a book on the subject.
 In building my app, I want to have a tiny core of code that I know very well.
 Over time, I'll add a small feature, then integrate and publish the updated app.
-A fast quality feedback loop, where I trust everything, is XX really useful.
+A fast quality feedback loop, where I trust everything, is really useful.

-XX 10x
+By having a strong base for the app, then add things in small iterations, we get a solid feedback loop.
+Any time something breaks, we find out about immediately and it's very easy to fix.

-The standard Todo App was okay, but had 10x the amount of code, and *22* files in *six* different directories.
-The most common issue I had was figuring out where to put files.
+The standard Todo App was okay, but had 10x the amount of code as the Minimal app, and *22* files in *six* different directories.
 If a template is in the wrong place, loading a page will make the app explode with a really ugly error.
 Not fun, and not conducive to a tight, fast feedback loop.

 The Minimal App only has *two* directories.
 It's incredibly easy to just add code and it works, vs having to manage fiddly details that don't contribute to my app.